opencog/atomspace/opencog/query/README.md

 Clauses and Groundings
 ----------------------

-The OpenCog hypergraph is most easily understood in terms of its corresponding incidence graph (or "Levi graph").
-This, in turn, is best understood as a collection of trees formed by the "outgoing set" of an OpenCog Link.
-Each internal node of a tree is a link (as only links have outgoing sets), and each leaf of a tree being a node (as nodes do not have outgoing sets).
-Thus, the outgoing set of an OpenCog Link forms the downward-branching part of a tree.
-The incidence graph is then a collection of such trees, sharing common nodes or links.
-The incidence graph is an ordinary graph, not a hypergraph, and thus is perhaps easier to visualize.
+An AtomSpace hypergraph is most easily understood as a collection of trees formed by the "outgoing set" of an AtomSpace Link.
+Each internal vertex of a tree is called a "Link".
+Each leaf of a tree is called a "Node".
+The trees are not disjoint, however: Nodes and Links can be shared.
+In the AtomSpace, every Node and Link is forced to be unique;

-The pattern matcher was initially designed to search only for connected incidence graphs but now supports disconnected graphs.

-Note: At this time, neither the OpenCog AtomSpace, nor the pattern matcher support infinite, recursive subtrees.
-That is, a given incidence graph cannot/must-not have itself as a subtree.
-This is analogous to well-founded sets in set theory.
-The tree formed by outgoing sets must be finite.
-Specifying a recursive subtree to the pattern matcher risks infinite loops (although these could be mitigated, if desired), and, likewise, infinite loops if inserted into the atomspace.
-Thus, the incidence trees must be finite (although they do not need to be acyclic: different parts of the tree may share common subtrees).
+it is impossible to have two have two Nodes or Links that are identical.
+(This is analogous to the common uniqueness constraint in ordinary
+databases: for any physical item, you typically want to have only one corresponding database record.)

+When trees share common Nodes or Links, they become connected.
+When they share many of them, they become entangled.
+Thus, the Atomspace contents don't so much resemble a "forest of trees" as they resmble a dense matted structure like felt, or, more acurately, a rhizome.
+(Search for pictures, if you don't know what that is.)
+Mathematicaly, the proper name for the structure is an "incidence graph", or, even more properly, a bipartite "Levi Graph".

+Normally, all trees are finite in size.
+There is a way of defining infinite trees, as patchwork of finite subtrees quilted together into a recursive structure.
+This can be done with either the DefineLink (which is static) or the StateLink (which is mutable).
+The pattern matcher supports the traversal of such infinite trees: it merely stops at the boundaries of the repeated segements.

-In the discussion below, and in the code, these trees are also called "clauses".
-More specifically, the input to the pattern matcher is given by a list of clauses to be matched.
+In the discussion below, and in the code, these trees are usually called "clauses".
+This is in distinction to "terms", which are sub-trees of the clauses.
+The input to the pattern matcher is given by a set of clauses to be matched.

 Consider the following example taken from a dependency parse of the English language sentence "John threw a ball":